mika-s/RandomPerson/RandomPersonLib/Readme.md

 ### ValidateSSN ()

-*ValidateSSN (nationality: Nationality, ssn: string) -> bool*
+*ValidateSSN (country: Country, ssn: string) -> bool*

-Validates an SSN given a nationality and an SSN.
+Validates an SSN given a country and an SSN.

 ### Options